doodlezucc/dart_graceful/README.md

 }
 ```

-Use `print` as you would anywhere else in your code.
-At shutdown, regular `stdout` messages aren't automatically piped into log files.
-Because of this, you're provided with a special print function.

 ## How it works

 When running your Dart program, two processes are started behind the scenes - parent and child.

-As soon as an instance runs into `await bootstrap(...)`, it either continues or blocks execution.
+As soon as an instance runs into `bootstrap(...)`, it either continues or blocks execution.
 The abscence of a specific environment variable causes the initial process to act as parent/wrapper.
 Instead of running your code, it starts another instance of itself that should take the role of child/worker process.

 This worker process keeps running even if the parent is terminated.
 As per the [API Docs](https://api.dart.dev/stable/dart-io/Process/start.html):